BrandonM471998/income-brackets-tn/README.md

 ![Presentation](./assets/presentation.jpg)

-1. For the first chart in the top left, it shows the population for each county provided in the Tennessee Income dataset
+1. The first chart in the top left, it shows the population for each county provided in the Tennessee Income dataset.

 2. The top right chart is a bubble chart showing county population and household income reports filed.
-There are also two legends showing the population and measure values for the charts in the dashboard.
+There is also a legend showing the color flow for this chart.

-3. The bottom right chart shows the percentage of income
+3. The bottom right chart shows household income brackets by county as a percentage of 100.

-4.

-5.
+4. That is the presentation and full project, thank you for your time!